Views expressed are those of the author and do not necessarily reflect this forum or its partners.

 About the Author:

-Bryan Gillmore works with Karis Disability Services as an Organizational and Spiritual Life Specialist.
-He’s a former Executive Director and family pastor, and lives in Guelph, ON with his wife, kids, and their family dog.
+Bryan Gillmore serves with Karis Disability Serves as an Organizational and Spiritual Life Specialist.
+He is a former Executive Director and family and community Pastor.
+He is a father of two residing in Guelph, ON.